Moving to Platinum Visa

 Fees & charges

-If you’re moving from an Airpoints Platinum credit card, you’ll be charged the Platinum Visa account fee of $25 on your November statement.
-The account fee will be charged every six months.
+If you moved from an Airpoints Platinum credit card, the account fee will be charged on your November statement, and then every six months after that.

 All purchases that appear on your Platinum Visa, starting from your first Platinum Visa statement, will qualify for up to 55 days interest free.

-All purchases and cash advances that appear on your Platinum Visa, starting from your first Platinum Visa statement, will qualify for the new 12.90% p.a. interest rate.
+All purchases and cash advances that appear on your new Platinum Visa, including any balance that moved over from your Airpoints account, will qualify for the new 12.90% p.a. interest rate.

 Statements & transactions

-You can log in to internet banking to download your previous Airpoints card statements using the Statement Vault.
-Check out our step-by-step guide on how to view, download and print bank statements.
+You can find and download your previous Airpoints credit card statements in the statement vault within internet banking.
+See our step-by-step guide on how to do this.

 Standard terms and conditions